 Creatine Kinase

-The key investigation for diagnosing myositis is a creatine kinase blood test.
+The critical test for myositis is a creatine kinase blood test.
 Creatine kinase is an enzyme found inside muscle cells.
-Inflammation in the muscle cells (myositis) leads to the release of creatine kinase.
-Creatine kinase is usually less than 300 U/L. In polymyositis and dermatomyositis, the result is usually over 1000, often in the multiples of thousands.
+Inflammation in the muscle cells (myositis) releases creatine kinase.
+Creatine kinase is usually less than about 300 IU/L. With myositis, the result is often in the multiples of thousands.

 Other causes of a raised creatine kinase include: